thedhanawada/me/index.md

 - Working closely with stakeholders to assess new business requirements or identify opportunities where technology can improve efficiencies in business operations and/or the customer experience.
 - Requirements analysis, solution design and hands-on implementation of business applications and platforms.
 - Automating existing business and system processes.
-- Designing and building systems/data integration flows using ETL techniques
+- Designing and building systems/data integration flows using ETL technique

 ### **[Walter and Eliza Hall Institute of Medical Research](https://www.wehi.edu.au/){:target="_blank"}** `2021.07 - 2021.10`